capesoftware/bonsai-vplink/samples/README.md

 Each of these examples includes a VP Link loadable file that you can download and use to create a scalable simulator in the Bonsai platform.

+## For VP Link Users

+If you have VP Link installed locally, you can use the .REV files as your GUI to observe and manipulate the model.

+On each of the samples, there is a "Bonsai Integration" page, as well as a "Bonsai Tags" page.
+You can use the buttons on these pages to connect the local VP Link server to Bonsai as an unmanaged sim, as well as create your own loadables.